By Hesham Khalil Best Workout Using Your Body Weight

 - Hold 3 seconds while keeping your core tight.

-- Slowly bring your arm back to starting position.
+- Slowly bring your arm back to the starting position.

 - Switch arms and repeat.